srivatsav09/BlogClone/README.md

 A sample Blog created by yours truly Using the Django framework

-uses editable medium editor and has many features
+uses editable medium editor and has many features.
 You can create a post, sign in , and also leave comments in other blogs!!

 have Fun :)